shalzz/shalzz.github.io/content/blog/decentralized-dns/index.md

-If you are a domain owner wanting to use the Handshake network, owning a Handshake name involves quite a few steps for which there are already a lot of good resources available on the internet.
+If you are a domain owner wanting to use the Handshake network, owning a Handshake name involves quite a few steps for which there are already a lot of good resources available on the internet (see for example [namebase.io][13]).
 So, in this post we are going to focus on how you can use Handshake as an end user and start relying on handshake for resolving traditional and handshake names.